 Any recommendations for a moderately priced B&B or INN with a great dinner available?

 Heading up in a couple of weeks and open to any suggestions for some great hikes.
 Thanks!!!

-Hi All, We live in CT. and are looking for a weekend getaway in VT in the Fall.
+We live in CT. and are looking for a weekend getaway in VT in the Fall.
 We traveled to Freeport, ME. a few years ago and it was a perfect mix of country stuff for me & shopping for my wife.
 I'd like to find a location in VT. with similar amenities ?
 We've been to VT. before but my wife found parts to be too "in the middle of nowhere" for her taste.
-Any suggestions ?

 hi all-- i was wondering if anyone knows if the sunset bar is still up and running just outside stowe vt- think was in or close to cottage club road-- thanks:)